daliamanfrin/Random-walks-on-graphs/README.md

 python simulation.py configuration.txt
 ```
  This produces and saves a file (particle_counts.npy) with stored particle counts.

-4. To visualize the distribution of abundances plot, run the plotting file using the produced data.
+3. To visualize the distributions plot, run the plotting file using the produced data.
 Syntax is, like before
 ```
 python plot.py configuration.txt
 ```
- Here data is loaded from the configuration file through local paths and then are saved in the images folder.
+ &nbsp Here data is loaded from the configuration file through local paths and then are saved in the images folder.

 ### Example
-Examples of results valid if the case n_movers $<<$ M where the dynamics depends solely on the ratio M/n_max.
+Examples of results valid if the case n_movers $<<$ M where the dynamics depends solely on the ratio M / n_max.
 Images show distributions for one-step process (top) and synchronous dynamics (bottom) for a half-filled, almost empty and almost congested networks.
 ![config](./images/resulting_occupancy.png)